theredcmdcraft/gitflow-avh/FAQ.md

   So if you want to merge `master` into `develop` for whatever reason you want to, you can safely do so without breaking `git-flow` compatibility.
 Do you want to manually merge a feature branch X into another feature branch Y?
 Not a problem.
-As long as you do it conciously and realize what this means for finishing those branches later on.
+As long as you do it consciously and realize what this means for finishing those branches later on.

 * **Why does git-describe not work for me?**
 It works with the AVH version of gitflow.
-Instead of merging the release branch back in to the develop branch, the tag, if given, is merged back in to the develop branch
+Instead of merging the release branch back in to the develop branch, the tag, if given, is merged back into the develop branch

 <del>  When finishing release and hotfix branches, that branch's HEAD is first
   merged into `master` and then into `develop`.
 It is not the resulting new